spellsharp/amfoss-tasks/Introspection/README.md

 a.
 Why must we choose you?
     I'm passionate about coding and I love to discuss my passion.
 I opted for biology in class 11 with the confidence of catching up to my Computer Science peers quickly.
 It is still a work in progress though.
 I'm fairly proficient in Python and C++.
 I have a decent understanding of the concepts in general.
 My logical thinking is also high enough to understand most of what I learn quickly.
 Even if I don't, as I said, I love to discuss stuff like this.
     Most of all, I'm very interested in learning what I don't know, and my open mind and curiosity is what defines me as a good candidate.
 I truly hope to learn from my amFOSS seniors.
+    My other hobbies are Singing and if I may, I'm pretty good at that too; so if you need me to sing, I'll also be there for you guys.

 What is your plan for the next 6 months?